kprofic/SwiftConventions/README.md

 ###Contributing
 To contribute: fork this project, edit and create a pull request.

+#### General Swift Conventions
+* use Value Types to represent data,
+* use classes to describe logic
+* laverage Touples to return more than just one value from a method (eg. result & error)

 ### Methods
 There is a lots of new framework/language methods in Swift that are extreamly short and at a first glance they are not self explanatory as they would in objc.
 A good convention is to have short clear function/method names for generic components that you use quite often and a bit more verbose self explanatory signatures for application wide methods.